Glenn Tipton: Influences

-"As I've said before, as a guitar player my main inspiration was Rory Gallagher.
-I saw him play in Taste many times and he really inspired me, not just musically but also in the amount of energy and feel he put out".

-"I've always loved The Rolling Stones.
-They have so many classic songs such as 'Jumping Jack Flash', 'Honky Tonk Women', 'Sympathy for the Devil', 'Brown Sugar', or their earlier stuff like 'This Could Be The Last Time', 'Paint It, Black', 'It's All Over Now' the list goes on and on.
-The Stones have great attitude and that rebel quality that's so appealing.
-I recently saw them at the Isle of Wight festival and they were as good as ever after all these years".

-"As do many people, I think The Beatles were a great band.
-We were all lucky that fate put these guys together in our time.
-It totally amazes me that they came up with such an abundance of classic songs in such a relatively short amount of time.
-The Beatles changed everything.
-To start with they were the first band to write their own material.
-They were so prolific and the endless melodies they invented will live forever".
+Tipton has named the Spencer Davis Group, Jimi Hendrix, Deep Purple, Led Zeppelin, early Fleetwood Mac with Peter Green and Jeremy Spencer, Rory Gallagher, the Rolling Stones, and the Beatles as significant influences.

 Tipton is a big fan of soundtrack music, something that is evident in listening to Judas Priest's metal opera Nostradamus.
 "I love people like Hans Zimmer," Tipton told Attention Deficit Delirium.
 "Some of the stuff that they do is incredible."
-(He's a big fan of the Gladiator soundtrack.)
+(He is a big fan of the Gladiator soundtrack.)
 "One day when I'm good enough to, I wouldn't even call it a film score, but do music for film, I'd like that opportunity.
 It would be really exciting for me to do.
 Whether that will happen or not, I'm not sure.
 I would certainly welcome the opportunity to do something like that as long as it were something that I liked or had respect for visually."